Are you wondering how to teach your child how to write? Maybe you are you a math whiz but not sure how to lead a discussion on literature?

 I am an experienced educator who is passionate about helping parents educate their own children at home.
 Together, we can develop a plan that meets your family’s needs.
 I would love to support your homeschooling efforts by doing any of the following:

-- instructing your student(s) in English literature and writing (See One-on-One Classes.)
+- instructing your student(s) in English literature and writing (See Individual or Small Group Classes.)

 - developing an English and writing curriculum for you to implement at home

 - helping you provide feedback on your students’ work.